aixoio/minesweeperbot/README.md

 # minesweeperbot

-Is a simple bot for minesweeper made in C and C++
+Is a simple bot for minesweeper made in C++